Djaytan/docker-papermc-server/docs/user-guide/README.md

 ## ➕ Adding Dependencies

-When introducing new dependencies, make sure to update both the **local development environment** and the **CI build environment**, as they are managed separately.

-### 💻 Locally

-To update the local environment, open the `Dockerfile` and modify the `RUN pip install ...` line to include any additional packages you need.

-### 🤖 In CI
+### 🐍 Python Packages

-Dependencies for the CI environment are declared in `requirements/requirements.in`.
+Python dependencies are declared in `requirements/requirements.in`.
 After editing this file to include the new packages, run the `requirements/requirements.sh` script.
-This will regenerate `requirements/requirements.txt`, which is the file actually used by the CI to install dependencies in a consistent and reproducible way.
+This will regenerate `requirements/requirements.txt`, which is the file actually used by both the localdev and CI environments to install dependencies in a consistent and reproducible way.

+### 🐧 Alpine Linux Packages

+To add Alpine system packages, modify the `Dockerfile` directly.